Oskar Buur

-Oskar Buur Rasmussen (born 31 March 1998) is a Danish professional footballer who plays as a right-back for Danish 1st Division club Lyngby Boldklub.
+Oskar Buur Rasmussen (born 31 March 1998) is a Danish professional footballer who plays as a right-back for Danish Superliga club Lyngby Boldklub.

 Youth career

 Buur began playing football at the age of four, inspired by his older brother.
 He started his youth career at FC Skanderborg before joining the academy of AGF as an under-14 player.

 Club career

 AGF

 At 16, Buur was promoted to AGF's under-19 squad and soon began training with the first team due to an injury crisis.
 In November 2014, he was awarded the Martin Jørgensen Talent Prize, named after the former Danish international, who praised Buur's humility and respect towards senior players.

 On 25 February 2015, Buur signed a professional contract with AGF and was promoted to the first-team squad after featuring in several pre-season friendlies.

 He made his senior debut on 15 March 2015 in a Danish 1st Division match against AB, playing the full 90 minutes at the age of 16.
 Buur became the sixth-youngest player to make a debut in the Danish Superliga.

 Despite his early breakthrough, he made only 10 league appearances for AGF and departed the club in the summer of 2017 after his contract was not renewed.